 The survey is overseen by a national Cancer Patient Experience Advisory Group.
 This Advisory Group set the principles and objectives of the survey programme and guide questionnaire development.
-The survey is commissioned and managed by NHS England and NHS Improvement.
+The survey is commissioned and managed by NHS England.
 The implementation, analyses and reporting is completed by Picker.

 National Cancer Patient Experience Survey 2020

 The 2020 survey was run a voluntary basis and was sent to eligible participants in late April 2021.
 Results for the survey were published on the 11th November 2021.

 National Cancer Patient Experience Survey 2021

 The 2021 survey is running to a similar timetable as previous surveys – with sampling guidance issued in the late summer of 2021, fieldwork in autumn 2021/winter 2022 and publication in spring 2022.